tobiasdiez/EasyBind/README.md

 ## Getting started

 The simplest way is to use the `EasyBind.wrap*` methods to create wrappers around standard JavaFX observable values or lists.
-The wrapper then gives you access to all the features of EasyBind.a For example,
+The wrapper then gives you access to all the features of EasyBind.

+For example,

 ```java